 I am a scholar of twentieth- and twenty-first century cultural production from North Africa and the Middle East, with an emphasis on the relationship between aesthetics and ethics.
 My interdisciplinary research extends across the fields of Arabic and Francophone literatures, aesthetic theory, Islamic philosophy, film and visual culture, comparative literary theory, as well as gender and sexuality studies.
 I specialize in Arabophone and Francophone literature, visual culture, and criticism of the Maghreb (Morocco, Algeria, and Tunisia).
 Foregrounding the Maghreb’s multilingualism, my work intervenes into critical conversations across the disciplines of Arabic, Francophone, African, and Comparative Literatures.

-My first book, The Literary Qurʾan: Narrative Ethics in the Maghreb (Fordham University Press, 2019) was awarded the 2018 Helen Tartar Book Subvention Award of the American Comparative Literature Association.
+My first book, The Literary Qurʾan: Narrative Ethics in the Maghreb (Fordham University Press, 2019) was awarded the ACLA’s 2018 Helen Tartar Book Subvention Award and the MLA’s 2020 Aldo and Jeanne Scaglione Prize for Comparative Literary Studies.
 It explores the influence of Qurʾanic textual, hermeneutical, and philosophical traditions on Arabophone and Francophone fiction from Tunisia, Algeria, and Morocco.
 Placing canonical Francophone writers into conversation with lesser-known Arabophone ones,The Literary Qurʾan stages a series of pairings that invite paratactic readings across texts, languages, and literary canons.
 Challenging the canonization of secular modes of reading that occlude religious epistemes, practices, and intertexts, the study attends to literature as a site in which the process of entextualization obscures ethical imperatives.

 My current book project, Printed Matter(s): Critical Histories of Maghrebi Cultural Journals, theorizes twentieth-century Arabophone, Francophone, and bilingual journals from the Maghreb.
 Bridging the humanities and social sciences, Maghrebi cultural journals serialized and published fiction, alongside literary criticism, art and aesthetic theory, as well as political and social commentary.
 I argue that they reflect a view of cultural edification in which knowledge formation is a mediated and shared social praxis.
 To that end, the study investigates the concepts, intellectuals, and readership networks that Maghrebi cultural journals staged across North and Sub-Saharan Africa, the Middle East, and Europe.
 These rhizomatic flows of cultural capital signal subversive geopolitical exchanges operating outside the dominant logics of colonial mediation.